batuhan-dilek99/batuhan-dilek99/README.md

   <h1>About Me! 😎</h1>

-- 🎓: I've graduated from my Bachelor's of Computer Engineering from Cankaya University.
+- 🎓: I've graduated with a Bachelor's degree in Computer Engineering from Cankaya University.
 - 🏫: Now I am studying a Master's Degree in Information Technologies in the field of Information at Tampere University
 - 🔭: I am a Web-Penetration Tester.
 - 🤔: I’m fond of Cyber Security and Machine Learning/Deep Learning.
 But I am curious and open to learn all CS subjects!